Shiv Prasad Kosta: Research work

 During the research work, Kosta guided large numbers for M.Tech. and Ph.D. degrees.
-Three of his bright students have gained the opportunity to serve as Principal in Electronics Department under Rani Durgavati University.
+Three of his bright students have gained the opportunity to serve as Principal in the Electronics Department under Rani Durgavati University.

 Tuneable dual-band antenna novel

-Kosta, along with his partners, presented an engineered novel about tuneable, metamaterial and dual-band type of antenna working primarily on the array of split ring resonator or SRR.
-Negative SRR stack of antenna adds enhanced tuning ability to it even with marginal trade-off in between cross polarization and antenna gain.
+Kosta, along with his partners, presented an engineered novel about a tunable, metamaterial and dual-band type of antenna working primarily on the array of split ring resonator or SRR.
+Negative SRR stack of antenna adds enhanced tuning ability to it, even with a marginal trade-off between cross polarization and antenna gain.

 Patch antenna with negative refractive-index applications in wideband

-Kosta contributed in the introduction of patch antenna loaded with materials delivering negative refractive index.
-He and its other partners opined that the antenna suits perfectly for countless ultra wideband applications, while the operation achieved via deflected ground plane combined with CNC split resonator.
+Kosta contributed to the introduction of a patch antenna loaded with materials delivering a negative refractive index.
+He and his other partners opined that the antenna suits perfectly for countless ultra-wideband applications, while the operation achieved via a deflected ground plane combined with a CNC split resonator.

 Overview and analysis on best utilization of split ring resonators

-This research paper created by Kosta and his colleagues Dwivedi and Upadhyaya concerns primarily about the best utilization of split ring resonators within multiple materials negative permeability.
-In addition, the citation focuses on various concepts and production procedures related to isotropic medium of negative permeability, CPW support propagation of a particular left-handed wave and wire media that exhibits negative permittivity.
+This research paper, created by Kosta and his colleagues Dwivedi and Upadhyaya, is primarily about the best utilization of split ring resonators within multiple materials with negative permeability.
+In addition, the citation focuses on various concepts and production procedures related to an isotropic medium of negative permeability, CPW support propagation of a particular left-handed wave and wire media that exhibits negative permittivity.

 Human blood-based amplifier

 Kosta's team have developed for the first time an amplifier circuit in discrete format based on human blood plasma that operates on IC or integrated Circuit configuration mode.
-Human blood contains large numbers of negative and positive charge carriers as atomic ions or molecules to serve as electrically conducting mediums.
+Human blood contains large numbers of negative and positive charge carriers as atomic ions or molecules, to serve as electrically conducting mediums.
 Hence, experts can use them to develop various electronic circuit devices and specific application circuits.
-Indeed, the newly designed electronic circuits will have many applications related to bio-medical engineering, health or medical science and various other related techniques.
+Indeed, the newly designed electronic circuits will have many applications related to biomedical engineering, health or medical science and various other related techniques.

 Liquid (human blood) memristor analysis

-Kosta and his colleagues have used therapeutic methodology to make physical models network containing alignment of three different memristors in parallel and in series combination to study the function of its components.
+Kosta and his colleagues have used therapeutic methodology to make a physical model network containing alignment of three different memristors in parallel and in series combination to study the function of its components.

 The citation highlights the characteristics of liquid (human blood) memristor or its proper combination to fulfil specific or potential applications in the sector of biomedical electronics, artificial brain, man and machine interface and envisaged signal processing and lots more.

 Human blood-based electronic transistor

 Kosta and his team have, for the first time, studied the 'human blood-based electronic transistor' (HBBET).
-Effects of variables like blood temperature, blood flow rate, and distance between the forming probes on the input/output characteristics as well as current gain factor β of the transistor are studied.
-Emerging applications of bio-material human tissue blood electronic circuits towards cyborg implants, human-machine interface, human disease detection/healing, human health sensors and digital signal processing is visualised.
+Effects of variables like blood temperature, blood flow rate, and distance between the forming probes on the input/output characteristics, as well as current gain factor β of the transistor, are studied.
+Emerging applications of bio-material human tissue blood electronic circuits towards cyborg implants, human-machine interface, human disease detection/healing, human health sensors and digital signal processing are visualised.